 What was the most challenging part of the job search?

 The most challenging part was getting started, and not letting academic responsibilities completely crowd out job-searching.
 The first year of business school is very fast-paced and challenging academically, so it’s easy to let other things such as job-searching get pushed aside.
 That’s a big mistake.
-I made a commitment to dedicate several hours per week to job-searching- simple things such as reaching out to alumni on LinkedIn, connecting with classmates and second-year students, and researching companies and job postings.
-I met bi-weekly with Donna Modica in Career Development, both to get advice and to keep myself accountable.
+I made a commitment to dedicate several hours per week to job-searching—simple things such as reaching out to alumni on LinkedIn, connecting with classmates and second-year students, and researching companies and job postings.
+I met bi-weekly with my career advisor, both to get advice and to keep myself accountable.

 Can you elaborate more on how you utilized the Career Development Office?